mateusz-szczyrzyca/vagrant-kubernetes-cluster/README.md

 If you want to use your newly created docker image, use `docker build` as before, but when building is finished, check image id of newly created image:

-`docker images`
+`$ docker images`

-Pick this image, and now use tag:
+Pick this image ID, and now use tag:

 `$ docker tag 909252161370 15.0.0.1:5000/my-kubernetes-app`